JoshuaGrams/tiny-qbn/README.md

   value of 30 would be medium rather than low.

-* The range list can have as many names and numbers as you want, but you must alternate names and numbers.
-If you begin or end the range list with a number, then it might not always set a variable.
+* The range list can have as many names and numbers as you want, but you may never have two names in a row.
+If you begin or end the range list with a number, then it will not set a variable for numbers off that end of the range.

 * You may want to put your `QBN.range` calls in the special `PassageHeader` passage so they get computed automatically at